maidsafe/qp2p/README.md

 Where 1 allows connections from consumers of the network, such as clients or perhaps p2p nodes who are simply obtaining information, such as bootstrapping, 2 is used where the network is allowing another p2p worker.
 These peers must be both able to connect and be able to be connected to.
-Using uni-directional streams forces the node to confirm both incoming and outgoing connectivity is available.
+Using a uni-directional stream per connection forces the node to confirm both incoming and outgoing connectivity is available.

 A peer my also use a bi-directional connection where it is using STUN or TURN to make that connection.
-In these cases it doe not make sense to force a two way connection.
+It has to however introduce itself as a Client and not a Node as Nodes are always checked for reverse connectivity to them.

 ### IP Spoof defence